 There is a $100 discount per video for all orders of two or more so if you have a friend or friends who are interested, you EACH receive $100 off, and you don’t need to start your three week video access window simultaneously.
 You and your friend will also be billed separately so you won’t have to gather the money for everyone.

 There is no discount for signing up for both the BDCS and Building Systems videos.

 Because we customize each video with your name, you can typically expect the link to the video and digital copy of the book to arrive with an email within 48 hours of when you purchase it.
 If you are in a hurry, let us know and we’ll do our best to do a quick turn-around.

 “I want to enroll, but don’t want the three week window to start just yet.”
 If you order the video now, just tell us when you want the video link delivered to your inbox (it needn’t be right away).
 Ordering the Building Systems video early is not a bad idea because it allows enough time for the mail to deliver a paper copy of the Amber Book before you start the video.
 If you want to start right away, that’s fine too.
 You’ll just use the digital copy of the book while the paper copy works its way to your house.

 To purchase either online course, send an email to email@example.com.

 Frequently Asked Questions

 What if my partner and I want to pay separately and start at different times?

 No problem.
-Just send the addresses of everyone interested to firstname.lastname@example.org and we’ll work out the details and contact each of you separately.
+Just send the email addresses of everyone interested to firstname.lastname@example.org and we’ll work out the details for each of you separately.

 You say that people can pass these exams with these videos, even if they don’t study other material.
 Can this be?